Connect with others who understand.

 Eczema

 Atopic dermatitis, the most common subtype of eczema, causes dry, itchy skin and rashes that often appear inside the elbows.
-One systematic review found that people with eczema have about 1.5 times the odds of developing lupus than people without eczema.
-This skin disease is likely to start in childhood, be associated with conditions such as asthma, and appear in multiple locations on the body.
-It can be treated with medications, skin creams, and light therapy by a dermatologist.
+One systematic review found that people with atopic dermatitis have about 1.5 times the odds of developing SLE than people without atopic dermatitis.

-Usually, lumps under the skin are nothing to be concerned about.
-However, any new, growing, or inflamed lumps in your elbow or elsewhere should be checked out by a dermatologist for a workup and maybe a biopsy.
-If you think you could have an infection, treatment can help stop it from spreading.
+If you think you may have an infection, treatment can help stop it from spreading.
 If you have a lipoma or cyst that is causing mobility issues or discomfort, you may want it removed or drained.
-Anyone with lupus and skin abnormalities should rule out cutaneous lupus with their rheumatologist.
+Anyone with lupus and skin abnormalities should rule out cutaneous lupus with their rheumatologist or other health care provider.

 Talk With Others Who Understand